Bayesian linear regression

 Learning Objectives

-• Learn how to fit linear regression model with brms
+• Learn how to specify a Bayesian linear regression model for a continuous outcome

 • Learn how to conduct model diagnostics and model comparison